 Habitat Mountain slopes at 300–1300 m asl, often on limestone.

 Conservation status Data deficient (DD)

-Quercus tarokoensis is uncommon in gardens, but is represented by young plants in several European collections, including Arboretum Tromenburg, the Netherlands, Arboretum de Pouyouleix and Arboretum du Passadou, France, the Iturraran Botanical Garden, Spain, and Chevithorne Barton, England.
+Quercus tarokoensis is uncommon in gardens, but is represented by young plants in several European collections, including Arboretum Trompenburg, the Netherlands, Arboretum de Pouyouleix and Arboretum du Passadou, France, the Iturraran Botanical Garden, Spain, and Chevithorne Barton, England.

 Described in 1918.
 The species epithet refers to Taroko Gorge in Taroko National Park, where the specimen described by Hayata was found.
 The name ultimately derives from a word in the Truku language (spoken in northern Taiwan) which means ‘magnificent’ or ‘beautiful’, applied in reference to the landscape (Strijk 2020).